What You Need to Know When Applying for SSI Benefits

 Simply call your local office and ask for an SSI Intake Meeting.
 The operator will likely connect you with someone who will set an appointment for you to come in to complete the application in-person.
 They will share what information you should bring with you (think current/past IEP’s, doctors records and testing, IQ test scores, etc).
 Anticipate the application process to take a couple hours.

-If you are feeling confident, you can apply online for freeYou can find the closest SSA office by entering in your zip code here or call 1-800-772-1213.
+If you are feeling confident, you can apply online for freeYou can find the local Social Security office by entering in your zip code here or call 1-800-772-1213.

 Typically a 3-6 Month Process